Most Common Job in Each State

 Home Health Aides: The Most Common Job in California, New York, and 8 More States

 California has more home health and personal care aides — roughly 875,000 — than some states have total workers across all industries.
 New York, Pennsylvania, Minnesota, Missouri, New Jersey, New Mexico, Maine, and Wisconsin follow the same pattern: in each of these states, the most common job is the one that helps aging Americans stay home instead of moving to a facility.
+Several of these are also among the largest states by headcount in the U.S. states by population ranking.

 This is the Baby Boomer effect measured in payroll records.
 The oldest boomers turned 78 in 2024.
 Millions more are reaching the age at which daily assistance becomes necessary, and the clear preference is to age at home rather than in institutional care.
 That preference is now the largest single driver of job creation in 10 states.